dgiunchi/ubiq.genie4storytelling/Server/samples/apps/storytelling/README.md

     - _In VR, the trigger button can be used for ray-based selection of the target object.
 In this case, use 'this' or 'that' to refer to the selected object.
 For example, "make this look like a leather texture"._

-## Demonstration Video

-For a demonstration video of this sample, please refer to the [Ubiq-Genie demo video](https://youtu.be/cGz0z9BIgQk).

 ## Support

-For any questions or issues, please use the Discussions tab on Github or send an email to [Nels Numan](mailto:nels.numan@ucl.ac.uk).
+For any questions or issues, please use the Discussions tab on Github or send an email to [Daniele Giunchi](mailto:d.giunchi@ucl.ac.uk).